 - The university should not inflict restrictive conditions to be met by victims in order to receive services (e.g. requiring victims to seek protection orders or to seek counseling; these options need to be a choice made by the victim and not a condition(s) imposed upon them prior to the delivery of services).

-- The university should not be encouraging perpetrators to enter into pre-trial diversion programs.
+- The university should not be encouraging perpetrators (those who choose to do harm) to enter into pre-trial diversion programs.

 - The university should not encourage mediation or counseling for couples as a response to domestic violence.

 - The university should not have prevention programs that focus primarily on victim behavior because they reinforce the myth that victims somehow provoke or cause the violence they experience.